-Network Setting Description/Values Domain Name Enter the domain for the Makito X. Obtain DNS Settings Automatically (Addressing cannot be Static) Check this checkbox to obtain DNS settings from DHCP.
+Network Setting Description/Values Domain Name Enter the domain for the Makito X4.
+Obtain DNS Settings Automatically (Addressing cannot be Static) Check this checkbox to obtain DNS settings from DHCP.
 DHCP servers often provide DNS information to the device on top of the IP address.
 When DHCP is enabled and this checkbox is enabled, the system will attempt to learn its DNS settings from the DHCP servers (which avoids unnecessary user configuration).
 Primary DNS Server Address (Obtain DNS Settings Automatically must be disabled) Enter the primary DNS server address for your network.
 Alternate DNS Server Address (Obtain DNS Settings Automatically must be disabled) Enter an alternate DNS server address for your network.
 The alternate DNS server is used only if the primary server is not responding.

-Network Setting Description/Values DNS Precedence Select either IPv4 or IPv6 to specify the priority for DNS resolution.
+DNS Precedence Select either IPv4 or IPv6 to specify the priority for DNS resolution.
 On systems with both IPv6 and IPv4 enabled, if users use HOSTNAMES instead of specifying IP addresses when creating connections, the default behavior is to resolve to IPv6 first if it is available.

-Enable mDNS Check this checkbox to enable the Multicast DNS (mDNS) protocol as a means for third party entities to discover the IP address of the Makito X. ✔ Tip Enabling mDNS allows an mDNS application to automatically find the Makito X4. mDNS is enabled on units shipped from the factory or reset to factory defaults to allow them to advertise their existence.
+Network Setting Description/Values Enable mDNS Enabling mDNS allows an mDNS application to automatically find the Makito X4. mDNS is enabled on units shipped from the factory or reset to factory defaults to allow them to advertise their existence.
 A user can then click Locate (Status page) to start the Status and TX or RX LEDs flashing in order to discover the location of the device, for example, within a large server room. mDNS Identifier (Optional) Enter a unique name for the Makito X4.
 By default, the system creates a unique name "MakitoXD (%HOSTNAME%)") for the device.